a-bakos/books-courses/README.md

-# MY HOME TECH LIBRARY
+# BRAINFEED
-List of the books currently existing in my tech library, items that are on the way, and a collection of titles to be grabbed.
-This includes books that are about IT or related to it in some ways, and books that are important to my professional & personal goals.
+List of books currently existing in my tech and soft-skills mini-library.
+Items that are on the way, and a collection of titles to be grabbed.
+Main topics are IT or related, and soft-skills.
+Books that are important to my professional & personal goals.

 ## BOOKS

 ### Read:

+- Nicholas Bate - You, only better [Capstone]
 - Wallace D. Wattles - Financial Success [Destiny Books]
 - Win Wenger - The Einstein Factor [Three Valleys Press]
 - Chad Fowler - The Passionate Programmer [The Pragmatic Bookshelf]